Lillard, Blazers rally past Nets to clinch play-in spot

 LeVert led the Nets with 37 points on 16-of-29 shooting, including a jumper with 4:18 remaining that gave Brooklyn a 124-119 lead.
 Timothe Luwawu-Cabarrot and Joe Harris added 19 points each, and Tyler Johnson chipped in 16 for Brooklyn (35-37), which will face second-seeded Toronto in Game 1 of the first-round on Monday.
 Portland held an 82-74 lead on a spinning layup by Whiteside with 9:36 left in the third, but the Nets came back and outscored the Blazers 30-15 the rest of the quarter to get a 104-97 lead entering the fourth.
 Brooklyn took its first lead since early in the second quarter on a tip-in by Jarrett Allen with 5:21 left in the third and built a 102-92 lead on a 3-pointer by Luwawu-Cabarrot with 1:48 to go in the frame.

-Neither team led by more than six points, and both teams shot over the 50 percent as the first quarter ended in a 31-31 tie.
-Lillard scored 12 points in the second quarter, and Portland took a 73-67 lead at halftime.
+Neither team led by more than six points, and both teams shot over 50 percent as the first quarter ended in a 31-31 tie.
+Lillard scored 12 points in the second quarter, and Portland took a 73-67 lead at halftime. --Field Level Media